From a Cleft Lip & Palate to Living a Healthy Life

-- I found that having scars in such a visible portion of my face (everybody looks at the mouth when conversing) actually negated certain careers for me.
+- I found that having scars in such a visible portion of my face actually negated certain careers for me.
 I learned to use my condition to shape my life interests - letting it benefit, rather than hinder my life.

 - Then there's the competitive element of interactions with others.
 Especially in business, those who were more attractive than I automatically expected to succeed better.
-So where I succeeded, there was always someone who thought they should be more successful, that I should be on the bottom of the ladder, and some people got upset when I stood up for myself.
+So where I succeeded, there was always someone who thought they should be more successful, that I should be on the bottom of the ladder, and who worked to make it so.

 - And there was the huge issue of how and where I fit in a society that adores beauty.
 I was different.
 I couldn't ignore that.
 I decided to take advantage of that perception and BE different inside too.